sebaespinosa/test_NF/README.md

 - **Service:** Business logic and validation
 - **Repository:** Data access only
 - **Dependency Injection:** Constructor-based, no global state

+### Data Model

+The system manages irrigation analytics across three core entities:

+- **Farm** — Top-level agricultural properties
+- **IrrigationSector** — Subdivisions of farms with irrigation capabilities (linked to farms)
+- **IrrigationData** — Time-series irrigation event records tracking nominal vs. actual water usage (linked to farms and sectors)

+All entities use GORM with optimized composite indexes for time-range queries.
+See [DatabaseOptimization.md](documentation/DatabaseOptimization.md) for indexing strategy and query patterns.

 ## Configuration